 - Set the push_button_reset output probe by right-clicking push_button_reset and select Toggle Button.

-This will toggle the output driver from logic from 0 to 1 to 0 as you click.
+This toggles the output driver from logic from 0 to 1 to 0 as you click.
 It is similar to the actual push button behavior, though there is no bouncing mechanical effect as with a real push button switch.

 The Value field for push_button_reset is highlighted.

 - Click in the Value field to change

 its value to 1.

 - Follow the previous step to change the push_button_vio to Toggle button as well.

 - Set these two bits of the “sineSel” input probe by right-clicking PROBE_IN0 and PROBE_IN0 and selecting